Indios de Mayagüez (basketball)

-Indios de Mayagüez is a Puerto Rico professional basketball team.
+Indios de Mayagüez is a Puerto Rican professional basketball team.
 The team plays in the Baloncesto Superior Nacional (BSN).
 The Indios play their home games in the Palacio de Recreación y Deportes since 1981.
 The franchise first entered the league in 1956, and Mayagüez has been its home city for all but five of the team's active seasons given that the franchise has gone through several hiatuses in its history.
 Along with the Atléticos de San Germán, the Indians have been the only BSN team permanently based in the western part of Puerto Rico, after the Tiburones de Aguadilla relocated to Santurce and became the Cangrejeros de Santurce in 1998.

 The team has advanced to the BSN Finals only once, winning the 2012 season championship over the Capitanes de Arecibo with a record of 22–8 after having just made the playoffs for the first time in franchise history in 2009.
 The team has qualified for the playoffs in 3 seasons of their 59-year existence.